 Over the course of the hackathon it is conceivable that you do all of the above.
 The primary platform to collaborate within teams and across nodes is built on GitHub.

-To buid a team you need to define and document a scientific question, propose specific analyses, and coordinate the activities of people who join your team.
-To propose a team just open a pull request that adds a description of your team following the template provided by the list of existing teams.
-Please give your group an identifier following the pattern ‘hk25-[zyn]’.
-The identifier helps to refer to your group.
+To buid a team or activity you need to describe what it is about, propose specific analyses or tasks, and coordinate the activities of people who join your team.
+The preferred way to initiate a team or an activity is to open a pull request that creates a directory, add a description in the README of your team following the template provided by the list of existing teams or activities.
+Please give your group an unique identifier following the pattern ‘hk25-uid’.
 Once you choose your identifier, please refer to your working repository in your description.

 In the case that you have an idea that overlaps with ideas already being used to build a team, contact the team-lead of the existing team and explore the possibility of joining the team, or jointly coordinating the team.

-Joining a team is easy, simply review the list of existing teams and sign up for one that interests you.
-Signing up to a team will happen during the first day of the hackathon.
-For preparation, you can already explore their directory in the GitHub repository hk25-teams.
+Joining a team or activity is easy, simply review the list of science teams or cross-cutting activities and join the mattermost channel (hk24-team-shortname) corresponding to the team and/or activity that interests you.
+Signing up to a team can happen any time.
+Participation in cross-cutting activities may require pre-registration, and may often involve simultaneous activities within a team.
+For preparation, you can already explore the namespace allocated to teams and activities in the GitHub repository hk25-teams and hk25-activities.
 Just look for their identifier.
-Depending on how ambitious the various projects are it might be possible to join more than one team, but please clarify your role and degree of commitment with the coordinator of teams you join.
+Depending on how ambitious the various projects are, it might be possible to join more than one team, but please clarify your role and degree of commitment with the coordinator of the teams/activities that you join.

 For those who don’t want to build a team, or join a team, it is still possible to explore the data with others.
 For this purpose a collaborative environment will be set up for those not affiliated with a team to exchange with others about what they are doing.
 Simply open an issue, refer to the identifier of the science lead and start a discussion.
 In addition some tasks will be suggested that help new users get started with their own analysis.